19 Yr-Old POCF Emily Drops Knowledge Like She’s 91

 Photo by Emily Cunningham

 Can you relate to Emily?
 What’s your biggest takeaway from what she said?
-We loved to know!
+We would love to know!
 Please enter your thoughts in the comments below!

 Previous Post